-F1 art Original oil painting on linen 60cm x 80cm and 100 limited edition A2 prints of the iconic 1960’s F1 World Champion racing driver Graham Hill, father of F1 World Champion Damon Hill.
+F1 automotive painting, oil on linen 60cm x 80cm and 100 limited edition A2 prints of the iconic 1960’s F1 World Champion racing driver Graham Hill, father of F1 World Champion Damon Hill by F1 artist Martin Allen, titled ‘Gentleman Driver’.

 Gentleman Driver – The great Graham Hill – F1 Champion